The principles institutions must apply are:

 HEFCE’s role is to assess whether any financial commitments entered into by an HEI present challenges to the HEI’s sustainability that could impact adversely on the past and continuing public investment in an HEI, become a call on public funds, or adversely affect the collective student interest.

-An institution must get written permission from us to increase its financial commitment threshold.
+An institution must get written permission from us to increase its financial commitments above the threshold.

 Annex C of the MAA sets out how the financial commitments threshold is calculated, as well as the information we need to assess requests to increase the threshold.